shereedietel/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Strive for clarity and maintainability in your work, as the true cost of software lies in its ongoing maintenance, not its initial creation."

 In practice, this means writing clean, well-structured, and documented code that others (and your future self) can easily understand and modify.
 Use descriptive variable names, write comments to explain complex logic, and adhere to established coding standards and best practices.
 Remember, you're not just solving a problem today; you're laying the groundwork for efficient collaboration and evolution of your software over time.

+# 2024-01-20
+- Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
+This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
+By focusing on what matters most, you can efficiently allocate your resources and avoid getting sidetracked by less critical tasks or distractions.

+Another important aspect of programming is collaboration.
+Learning how to work with others and share your knowledge can greatly improve your efficiency and the quality of your work.
+Communicating clearly and regularly with your team members can help ensure that everyone is on track and working towards the same goals.
+Additionally, using version control systems, such as Git, can be a lifesaver when it comes to managing your code and collaborating with other developers.